 About Me

-I am the Director of Technology at Cyrus Innovation in New York, where I’ve developed software and instructed teams in agile development practices.
 I’ve written articles about the software development process for Better Software magazine and blogged for about a year at StickyMinds.com.
-My project experience has included products in education, finance, telecommunications, and manufacturing industries.
+My project experience has included products in the education, finance, consumer product reviews, job search, telecommunications, and manufacturing industries.

 For a brief period of my life, I worked as an audio engineer recording audio books in New York.
 I’m a music enthusiast and play the guitar for fun.